todoubled/technical-leaders/public/f100-ai-workspace.md

 **In Claude with MCPs**:
 - "Create a dashboard of all projects due this month from Linear"
 - "Analyze user engagement trends in PostHog for the last quarter"
-- "Draft a weekly status update and send it to #leadership in Slack"
+- "Draft a weekly status update and email it to leadership@company.com"

 ---